 Rhodium plating is a process that coats a fine layer of rhodium over white gold, platinum, and silver rings to increase their durability and shine.

-Constant rubbing of your hands will accelerated the process of wearing the plating down.
-If you have a career like a medical profession where you constantly have to wash your hands and rub them together, the plating will wear of faster.
-If the rubbing of your hands is unavoidable , consider wearing your rings on a necklace around your neck.
+Constant rubbing of your hands will accelerate the process of wearing the plating down.
+If you have a career in a medical profession where you constantly have to wash your hands and rub them together, the plating will wear faster.
+If the rubbing of your hands is unavoidable, consider wearing your rings on a necklace around your neck.
 Some chemicals may also react to rhodium plating and is advisable to either take of you rings while working with it or wear gloves.
 Rings that are loose and constantly spinning and rubbing against each other will wear the plating down.
-If your rings are spinning a lot it might be time to have your finger measured by a jeweler and have the rings adjusted.
+If your rings are spinning a lot it might be time to have your finger measured by a jeweller and have the rings adjusted.